Chapter 2.1.2 Climate-friendly Governance

 Emissions reduction

 • environmental litigation is unaffordable – a situation which is in contravention of the Aarhus Convention.
-An ECT could be designed to ensure litigation is affordable and to improve access to justice.
+A SEC could be designed to ensure litigation is affordable and to improve access to justice.
 This is particularly necessary for marginalised communities.
 For example, ethnic minorities are more likely to live in poverty and be on lower incomes but are also more likely to live in urban areas where there is increased potential for infringement of environmental rights, for example, polluted air or noise pollution from motorways

 • certain types of environmental litigation do not allow the courts to consider whether the substance of a law has been violated.
 This is the subject of an outstanding ‘communication’ being considered by the Aarhus Convention Compliance Committee and it is questionable whether this situation is compliant with the Aarhus Convention.
-An ECT could be given the power to carry out reviews based on the merits of a case
+A SEC could be given the power to carry out reviews based on the merits of a case

 1. a new independent court